-Activity Risk Impact Mitigating actions Operational risks Not obtaining Exploitation Concessions The Company does not meet the requirements of the prescribed process for an Exploitation Concession for Kallkak and therefore is unable to move forward with projects In July 2015, the CAB supported the Company's Kallak application, and in October 2015 the Mining Inspectorate recommended that the concession be awarded.
-The CAB's latest statement contradicts its July 2015 position.
-In the Company's opinion, the CAB has failed to use the socio-economic assessment criteria set out in the Environmental Code, which put emphasis on safeguarding investment and job creation, and giving consideration for the municipalities' financial health.
+Description Risk Risk rating pre-mitigation Mitigating action Risk rating post- mitigation Not obtaining an Exploitation Concession at Kallak North The Company does not meet the requirements of the prescribed process for an Exploitation Concession HIGH In July 2015, the CAB supported the Company's application, and in October 2015 the Mining Inspectorate recommended that the concession be awarded.
+In its November 2017 statement, the CAB recommended that a Concession is not awarded, but failed to use the socio-economic assessment criteria set out in the Environmental Code for applications such as ours, which put emphasis on safeguarding investment and job creation, and giving consideration for the municipalities' financial health.
+The CAB also contradicted its July 2015 position, when it supported the economic case for Kallak.
 It is the Board's opinion that the Company has fully met the requirements of the prescribed application process, Swedish Minerals Act and Environmental Code.
-Operational Notdiscoveringaneconomic Very few projects go through to be Early studies and testwork give confidence that the Company is
+The Company has the support of the Mayor of Jokkmokk, landowners' association and local entrepreneurs who have lobbied the Government for the award of the Concession.
+Kallak would have a positive transformational economic effect on Jokkmokk, the importance of which the Government has acknowledged.
+MEDIUM Revocation of licences Licences are subject to conditions which, if not satisfied, may lead to the revocation of the licence MEDIUM The Company diligently manages its licences to ensure full compliance.
+A monthly status report is generated for monitoring purposes and action.
+LOW